 A leading Jewish demographer is disputing the findings of a recent widely cited survey on New York Jewry.
 Len Saxe, a demographer at Brandeis University,...

-According to a survey of 5,993 individuals conducted in New York City and a few other locations by the UJA Federation, the Jewish community in NYC is growing, mainly fueled by an increase in the Orthodox and Chasidic community, while the population of the non-Observant is moving further and further away from their Jewish identity.
+According to a survey of 5,993 individuals conducted by the UJA Federation, the Jewish community in New York City is growing, mainly fueled by an increase in the Orthodox and Chasidic community.
+The downside is, according to their critics, Welfare is a crucial ingredient in these communities.